Iconography a brief Synopsis by Cheryll Kinsley Potter

-Dating back to the Byzantine Empire around 200 AD Iconography or Εικών Γράφειν (image writing) was said to be the depiction of saints and the holy family as real representations, handed down through the centuries “without deviation from the original”.
-In the Eastern Orthodox Religion, St Luke is said to have been the first Iconographer, a Disciple and therefore having a visual memory of the subject.
-He has become the Patron Saint of Artists.
+Dating back to the Byzantine Empire around 200 AD, Iconography or Εικών Γράφειν (image writing) was said to be the depiction of saints and the holy family as real representations, handed down through the centuries.
+In the Orthodox Christian Religions, St Luke, a disciple with a visual memory of the subjects, is said to have been the first Iconographer and has become the Patron Saint of Artists.
+It would have been the work of monks and clerics, the most well known of these being Andrei Rublev in Russia and Emmanuel Tzanes in Greece.

-The board is first gessoed with a paste made from Rabbit's Skin Glue and Whiting, then applied in 10 thin layers.
+Gesso The wooden board is first coated with gesso, a plaster made from Rabbit's Skin Glue and Whiting, then applied in 10 thin layers.
 It is sanded with very fine sandpaper until it has a silk like finish.
-This process takes 3 Days.

 For Iconography courses held in the Studio, Water Gilding is usualy taught over a weekend with the aid of a visiting Gilder, Sue Viner.